 If you have been assaulted or threatened with assault you should seek help immediately.
-You should contact your Head of School/Service who will offer you support and help you decide what to do.
-In cases of hate crime or physical assault you are advised to report thematter to the police as soon as possible.
+You should contact your Dean of School/Director of Service who will offer you support and help you decide what to do.
+In cases of hate crime or physical assault you are advised to report the matter to the police as soon as possible.